 Thinking about creating a listing on Airbnb to rent out your property short-term and earn extra income?
-As an aspiring Airbnb host, it’s most likely you have tons of questions about hosting on this well-known OTA platform.
+As an aspiring Airbnb host, it’s most likely that you have tons of questions about hosting on this well-known OTA platform.

 In this article, you’ll find answers to the most common questions that potential Airbnb hosts may have.